RocketCommunicationsInc/astro-www/src/pages/components/clock.md

 ::storybook-demo

-Clock shows the current time and, optionally, Julian date, AOS, and LOS timers.
+Clock shows the current time and optional date, AOS, and LOS timers.
 It will typically be positioned on the Global Status Bar.

 ## Appearance and Behavior

 The Clock is not an interactive component.
-Date and Time are always present.
-AOS and LOS are optional.
+Time is always present.
+Date, AOS and LOS are optional.
 The time is UTC by default but can be configured for any time zone.

 The optional date feature uses the Julian day number format.
 Julian day number format requires 3 digits with placeholder 0s for the hundreds and tens places.